RikusWiehahn/lowline.ai/README.md

 ## 🏷️ Pricing

+### lowline.ai is Free to use with a small response delay,

-The free version has a small delay, for faster completions, go to https://www.lowline.ai, sign up for a paid account and create an API Key.
+For full speed completions, [sign up](https://www.lowline.ai/sign-in) for a paid account and create an API Key.

 - Unlimited free use with a slightly delayed response.
 - This delay is currently 5 seconds
 - For no delay, create a paid plan at USD $0.01 per request.
 - Pricing and delay length may change if needed to make the project financially sustainable.

-Stay tuned!

 ---